wavejumper/boonmee/README.md

 ### Globals

-The `--env` switch tells boonmee which environment your Cljs project is targetting.
+The `--env` switch tells boonmee which environment your ClojureScript project is targetting.

 This enables intellisense for `js/...` globals.